AnnaGor88/AnnaGor88/README.md

-- 👋 Hi, I’m Anna Goriacheva and i'm a Developer
+- 👋 Hi, I’m Anna Goriacheva and i'm a Android Developer
 - 👀 I’m interested in computer science, design and modern technologies.
 - 🌱 I’m currently learning Kotlin.
 In the past i studied C++, html/css, javascript and Java.
 - 💞️ I’m looking to collaborate on Android developer position